Dot-H/Useful/C_code/intrusiveLists/README.md

-There are no function doing allocation and it's recommanded to use the functions from the library to free the memory, do not forget that the datas are manage by a reference counter.
+There are no function doing allocation and it's recommanded to use the functions from the library to free the memory, do not forget that the datas are manage by a reference counter so the reference counter is up to 2 when you get a data from the list without removing it.
 It could be a good idea to make a create_data function like the one in the example.c file.

 Every function from intrusiveLists.h (except list_init) must be called with an initiated list.